ai-solution-eng/ai-solution-demos/blood-vessel-geometry-analysis-and-reconstruction/README.md

 The application is packaged as a Helm chart with the following structure:

 ```
-helm/
+deploy
+    |
+    └─charts/
-├── Chart.yaml          # Metadata about the chart (name, version, etc.).
+        ├ Chart.yaml          # Metadata about the chart (name, version, etc.).
         ├── values.yaml         # Default configuration values for the chart.
         ├── templates/
         │   ├── _helpers.tpl    # Helper templates for labels and names.
         │   ├── deployment.yaml # Manages the application pod and its resources.
         │   ├── service.yaml    # Exposes the application internally within the cluster.
         │   └── virtual-service.yaml # Exposes the service externally via the Istio gateway.
         └── .helmignore         # Specifies files to ignore when packaging the chart.
 ```

 ## Deployment Instructions